matyikriszta/zigbeelogo/README.md

 	<div id="logo"></div>
 ```

+Since all values are in em you will need to adjust the font-size to your div size to align your element dimensions to the logo dimensions.
+For responsive behaviour use vW for width, height and font-size.

 ## Browsersupport for CSS version

 | Chrome  	| Safari  	| Firefox  	| Opera  	| IE  	| Android  	| iOS  	 |